telerik/fiddler-everywhere-docs/user-guide/live-traffic/autoresponder.md

 ## Action Strings

 When Fiddler Everywhere identifies a request which matches the Auto Responder **Match** Rule, it automatically bypasses the server and maps it to the **ACTION** mentioned in the ruleset.
-Beyond simply returning files, the __AutoResponder__ can perform some specific actions:
+Beyond simply returning files, the __Auto Responder__ can perform some specific actions:

 | Action String     | Description | Action Type |